 The Office of Student Development supports and encourages professional organizations and clubs at Wake Technical Community College.
 Professional organizations and clubs give students a unique opportunity to develop leadership skills, network with professionals in a given field of study, and get involved.
-Students interested in joining a club should visit the Office of Student Development in the Student Services Building.
-A complete listing of clubs is available in the Wake Tech Student Handbook and online at. http://studentactivities.waketech.edu/clubs/
+Students interested in joining a club should visit the Office of Student Activities in the Student Services Building.
+A complete listing of clubs is available in the Wake Tech Student Handbook and online at http://handbook.waketech.edu/, then click on Student Clubs.